Shopify: Should We Add An 'S' To FAANG? (NYSE:SHOP)

 Many of the value investors were left holding the bag after the financial crisis and the great recession of 2008-2009.
 Stocks that they thought were dirt cheap at the time suddenly got a whole lot cheaper.
 It was during this period of time that I combined these two disciplines into a methodology that I call Best Stocks Now.

 I recognized the extreme value of a high relative strength stock with a disruptive product, but I also realized that valuation also matters.
-I decided to join the two very disparate methodologies in holy matrimony and hopefully, they can live happily ever after.
+I decided to join the two very disparate methodologies in holy matrimony, and hopefully, they can live happily ever after.

 So, let's once again apply my Best Stocks Now Methodology that combines momentum with valuation to a stock that I boldly claim could join the very elite ranks of FAANG someday.